 Some franchisors make their profits primarily by selling products and services through franchisees, so it is in their interest to see individual businesses grow.
 Others make most of their money by selling franchises, which makes individual growth less important or not important at all, so you must protect your territory zealously.

 Once another franchisee opens up shop nearby it will be just about impossible to remove him.
 You must be on the alert for sings of expansion in you area.
 Make friends with local real estate salesmen and lenders who can alert you to inquiries from would-be franchisees.
 The instant you hear of one, protest in writing to the franchisor immediately.
 Even if the infringement does not violate your contract you may have a strong position.
 You should immediately consult an experienced an attorney that exclusively practices Franchise Law.

 Keep a sharp eye on contract renewals.

 When business is prospering, a franchisee can easily ignore the fact that he owns a limited license, not a perpetual right.
 That can be a mistake, sometimes a fatal one, at contract renewal time.
 This is particularly important when a franchisor wants to eliminate a contentious franchisee or to earn higher royalties.
 Your best defense is a strong offense.

 If your franchise has an independent franchisees’ association become an active member.
 There is strength in numbers.
 It’s hard for a franchisor to claim that you are a poor businessman if you can prove other franchisees are similar problems.

 If your franchise lacks an association, consider starting one.
-This should be done with an attorney that specializes in and exclusively practices Franchise Law
+This should be done with an attorney that exclusively practices Franchise Law